jsfenfen/covid_hospitals_demographics/README.md

 There's an awesome [python notebook](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/analysis/HospitalICUBeds_2017.ipynb) written by [Erin Petenko](https://github.com/epetenko/) that makes a little clearer how to navigate this data.

 The information in the downloadable file comes from the following lines.
-The documentation is a little thin, read up on it before using.
+The documentation is a little hard to follow, see the instructions for completing this form on [p.
+62 here](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/source/cost_reports/HOSPITAL2010-DOCUMENTATION/R15P240.pdf).

 - acute_beds Adult/Pediatric Acute Care Beds 00700
 - icu_beds Intensive Care Beds 00800